cockroachdb/cockroach-cloud-sdk-go/docs/CockroachCloudApi.md

 > PrivateEndpointServices ListPrivateEndpointServices(ctx, clusterId).Execute()

-Lists all PrivateEndpointServices for a given cluster.
+Lists all PrivateEndpointServices for a given cluster

 ### Example